-While not uncommon, urinary incontinence in older adults is a challenging condition to manage, impacting day-to-day life in many ways and frequently leading to lower self-confidence and assurance, plus the limiting of rewarding activities.
+While not uncommon, urinary incontinence in older adults is a challenging condition to manage.
+It impacts daily life in many ways and commonly leads to lower self-confidence, assurance, and limits rewarding activities.

-However, it is essential to recognize that urinary incontinence in older adults is not something that needs to simply be accepted as a typical part of aging.
-Determining the root cause of the problem may result in a simple yet effective treatment option.
+However, it is essential to recognize that urinary incontinence in older adults is not something that needs to be accepted as a consequence of aging.
+Determining the root cause of the problem may result in a simple, yet effective treatment option.
 Contributing factors to bladder control problems include:

-An older adult going through difficulties with incontinence should visit with the doctor to go over symptoms, medications, and health history.
-He or she may recommend blood and urine tests as well as testing to decide how effectively the bladder is emptying.
+An older adult going through difficulties with incontinence should visit with the doctor to review symptoms, medications, and health history.
+The medical professional may recommend blood, urine, and bladder testing to decide how effectively the bladder is emptying.
 Maintaining a daily journal observing the specific times of day when urinating and when leaking urine before the appointment can be helpful.

 Furthermore, some incontinence issues may be relieved by trying:

-- Lifestyle changes, such as eliminating caffeine and alcohol, quitting smoking, and losing weight
+- Lifestyle changes, such as eliminating caffeine/alcohol, quitting smoking, and losing weight.

-- Making it easier to get to the restroom by ensuring pathways are clear and there is sufficient lighting
+- Making it easier to get to the restroom (i.e., ensuring pathways are clear and there is sufficient lighting).

-- Cutting out coffee, soda, and tea from the senior’s diet, as these increase urination (but ensuring the senior drinks adequate water)
+- Encouraging proper hydration and cutting out coffee, soda, and tea from the senior’s diet, as these increase urination.

-Anthem Home Care’s aging care experts are trained and experienced in incontinence care, and are available to help offer recommendations as well as in-home care to assist with personal care needs, discreetly and always with the utmost respect.
-Email us via our online form or give us a call at 361-643-2323 to ask about a free in-home consultation to learn more about our trusted home health services in Corpus Christi, TX and the surrounding areas.
+Anthem Home Care’s aging care experts are trained and experienced in incontinence care.
+Our experts are available to offer recommendations & in-home care to discreetly and respectfully assist with personal care needs.
+Email us via our online form or give us a call at 361-643-2323 to receive a free in-home consultation and learn more about our Portland senior care team and the surrounding communities we serve.